rails/rails/guides/source/testing.md

 end
 ```

-Let us run this newly added test (with `6` being the line number where the test is
+Here is the output if this newly added test is run (with `6` being the line number where the test is
-defined).
+defined):

 ```bash
 $ bin/rails test test/models/article_test.rb:6